 •Allow resource linking: resources can be linked to the custom element.

-•Allow element creation on diagrams: the custom element can be drawn on the diagrams, selecting this option will also enable content in the Symbol tab in the dialog and the "Allow multiple instances", "Allow elements with no instances", "Allow flow linking", and "Interface element" options.
+•Allow element creation on diagrams: the custom element can be drawn on the diagrams, selecting this option will also enable content in the Symbol tab in the dialog and the "Allow multiple instances", "Allow elements with no instances", "Allow flow linking", and "Cross-model interface" options.

 •Diagram: the element is shown in the diagram hierarchy.